UltraOS/UltraProtocol/README.md

 ---

 # Protocol Features And Options

+Current protocol version is defined as `1.0`.

-This section defines various options and featrues defined by the protocol.
+This section defines various options and features defined by the protocol.
 The actual way to enable/set an option is loader specific and is defined by its configuration file format.

 ### Binary Options